Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

 \subsection{Weyl distributions}

-The study of Weyl spectral distribution results goes back to the work of Szeg\"o on Toeplitz matrix sequences $\{T_{n}(f)\}_n$ with $f \in L^\infty([-\pi, \pi])$ and real-valued; see e.g. \cite[Section 6.5]{GS-I} (and also Definition \ref{def-distribution} below) for the formal definitions.

-After several decades, major advancements were made by Tyrtyshnikov in 1996 \cite{tyrt}, who developed a unifying approach for the spectral and singular value distribution of Toeplitz and multilevel Toeplitz matrices generated by symbols in {$L^2([-\pi, \pi]^d), d\geq1$}, with the eigenvalue distribution proved under the restriction that $f$ is essentially real-valued.
-By relaxing the assumption on the generating function to the minimal requirement $f\in L^1([-\pi,\pi]^{d})$, the singular value distribution was extended in \cite{tyrtyshnikov1998}, while, for the eigenvalue distribution, the function $f$ has to be essentially real-valued.

-In 1998 Tyrtyshnikov and Zamarashkin \cite{tyrtyshnikov1998} introduced matrix-theoretical approximation tools which anticipate the notion of approximating classes of sequences \cite{algebra}; see also Definition \ref{def:rectangular_acs}.
+The study of Weyl spectral distribution results goes back to the work of Szeg\"o on Toeplitz matrix sequences $\{T_{n}(f)\}_n$ with $f \in L^\infty([-\pi, \pi])$ and real-valued; see e.g. \cite[Section 6.5]{GS-I} (and also Definition \ref{def-distribution} below) for the formal definitions.\\ After several decades, major advancements were made by Tyrtyshnikov in 1996 \cite{tyrtyshnikov1996unifying}, who developed a unifying approach for the spectral and singular value distribution of Toeplitz and multilevel Toeplitz matrices generated by symbols in {$L^2([-\pi, \pi]^d), d\geq1$}, with the eigenvalue distribution proved under the restriction that $f$ is essentially real-valued.
+By relaxing the assumption on the generating function to the minimal requirement $f\in L^1([-\pi,\pi]^{d})$, the singular value distribution was extended in \cite{tyrtyshnikov1998spectra}, while, for the eigenvalue distribution, the function $f$ has to be essentially real-valued.\\ In 1998 Tyrtyshnikov and Zamarashkin \cite{tyrtyshnikov1998spectra} introduced matrix-theoretical approximation tools which anticipate the notion of approximating classes of sequences \cite{algebra}; see also Definition \ref{def:rectangular_acs}.
 A further significant contribution which is mathematically very elegant was provided by Tilli in \cite{TilliNota}, where he extended Szegő-type distribution in the case where the generating function is Lebesgue integrable and matrix-valued: the eigenvalue distribution is proven for Hermitian $d$-level, $s$-block Toeplitz matrix sequences, $d,s \geq 1$.
 Conversely, when the operator involves variable coefficients as in the present work, the shift invariance is lost and the resulting matrices are no longer of Toeplitz type.
 This limitation naturally motivated the introduction of a more general framework capable of capturing the asymptotic spectral behavior of matrices arising from the discretization of variable-coefficient partial differential equations (PDEs).
-The challenge was addressed by Tilli with the theory of Locally Toeplitz (LT) sequences in \cite{TilliLT}.
+The challenge was addressed by Tilli with the theory of Locally Toeplitz (LT) sequences in \cite{TilliLT}.\\